-As a consequence of the budget closure within uncertainties, no significant estimates of missing budget elements can be made based on the present budget assessments.
-Likewise, the This prevents us from validating the linear trend of any single component cannot be easily validated through budget considerations.
-For example, we cannot easily use budget considerations to decide which GRACE based OMC trend in Table 1 is most accurate.
-In cases where the budget of trends is closed much better than the combined uncertainties (e.g., the second data columnscolumn b in Table 3 and Table 4), this could just result from an incidental compensation of errors in the involved budget elements.
-It may be interesting to illustrate this notion by the history of the present study.
-Updates of the GRACE OMC analysis with respect to a previous version (cf. Sect.
-3.3) shifted the misclosures of OMB (Table 3) and SLB (Table 4d).
-Picking OMC solution variants that provide near-zero budget closure would have led to different choices prior to and after the update.
-However, the methodological developments neither for GRACE OMC estimates nor for estimates of the other budget elements are concluded by far.

-Our estimates of ice sheet contributions used the data products from the two methods (satellite gravimetry and satellite altimetry) exploited by the AIS CCI project and the GIS CCI project.
-The Input Output Method (IOM, e.g., Rignot et al., 2019) not used here has resulted in estimates of stronger losses, in particular for the AIS.
-Rignot et al. (2019) reported an AIS mass loss at 168.9 ± 5 Gt yr-1 (or 0.47 ± 0.01 mm yr-1 equivalent sea level) over 1992-2017, a period similar to our P1, where we estimate 0.19 ± 0.04 mm yr-1 sea-level equivalent.
-Therefore, using IOM-based estimates like those by Rignot et al. (2019) would likely result in less positive or slightly negative misclosures of the OMB and SLB as compared to our assessments in Table 3a,b and Table 4a,b,c.
-Again, since the budgets are closed within uncertainties for any of the discussed ice sheet estimates, we cannot use our budget assessments to judge which of the discrepant AIS estimates is more correct.

-The trends of the individual budget components assessed here for P1 and P2 agree (with two exceptions) within stated uncertainties with the trends of the same budget components assessed assessment by the IPCC SROCC (Oppenheimer et al., 2019, Table 4.1) for the similar (though not equal) periods 1993-2015 and 2006-2015, respectively, even if differences between the considered periods may add to the differences between the two assessments.
-As one exception, our GRACE-based OMC estimate (2.62 ± 0.26 mm yr-1 for P2, 2.83 ± 0.29 mm yr-1 for Jan 2005 - Aug 2016) exceeds the one of the IPCC SROCC (2.23 ± 0.16), which is based on an ensemble mean from WCRP (2018) and has a considerably smaller uncertainty estimate than ours.
-The difference is associated to updates of standards on the treatment of degree-one and C20 since the time of WCRP (2018) (see our discussion at the end of Sect.
-3.3) and to our use of the Caron et al. (2018) GIA correction (cf. Table 1).
-A second disagreement The single exception from this agreementwith IPCC SROCC concerns the LWS contribution. applies to the LWS contribution.
-While SROCC reporteds a negative sea-level contribution at -0.21 mm yr-1 for 2006-2015 based on GRACE analyses, while our WaterGAP results indicate a positive contribution at 0.65 mm yr-1 for 2006-2015 (0.40 mm yr-1 for P2).
-However, a new GRACE-based assessment of continental mass change (Cáceres et al., 2020, updated by Gutknecht et al., 2020; cf. Sect.
-3.8) corrected for the GGM-based glacier mass trend also determines a positive LWS contribution at 0.31 mm yr-1 for 2006-2015 (0.42 mm yr-1 for P2)27 consistent with the WaterGAP resultsThis is also consistent with another GRACE assessment by Kim et al. (2019)27 Assessing the LWS contribution to GMSL remains a challenge.
+- As a consequence of the budget closure within uncertainties, no significant estimates of missing budget - elements can be made based on the present budget assessments.
+Likewise, the linear trend of any single - component cannot be easily validated through budget considerations.
+In cases where the budget of trends - is closed much better than the combined uncertainties (e.g., column b in Table 4), this could just result - from an incidental compensation of errors in the involved budget elements.
+It may be interesting to - illustrate this notion by the history of the present study.
+Updates of the GRACE OMC analysis with - respect to a previous version (cf. Sect.
+3.3) shifted the misclosures of OMB (Table 3) and SLB (Table - 4d).
+Picking OMC solution variants that provide near-zero budget closure would have led to different - choices prior to and after the update.
+However, the methodological developments neither for GRACE - OMC estimates nor for estimates of the other budget elements are concluded by far. - Our estimates of ice sheet contributions used the data products from the two methods (satellite - gravimetry and satellite altimetry) exploited by the AIS CCI project and the GIS CCI project.
+The Input - Output Method (IOM, e.g., Rignot et al., 2019) not used here has resulted in estimates of stronger losses, - in particular for the AIS.
+Rignot et al. (2019) reported an AIS mass loss at $168.9 \pm 5$ Gt yr-1 (or $0.47 \pm$ - 1146 0.01 mm yr-1 equivalent sea level) over 1992-2017, a period similar to our P1, where we estimate 0.19 - $\pm$ 0.04 mm yr-1 sea-level equivalent.
+Therefore, using IOM-based estimates like those by Rignot et al. - 1148 (2019) would likely result in less positive or slightly negative misclosures of the OMB and SLB as - 1149 compared to our assessments in Table 3a,b and Table 4a,b,c.
+Again, since the budgets are closed within - uncertainties for any of the discussed ice sheet estimates, we cannot use our budget assessments to judge - which of the discrepant AIS estimates is more correct. - The trends of the individual budget components assessed here for P1 and P2 agree (with two exceptions) - within stated uncertainties with the assessment by the IPCC SROCC (Oppenheimer et al., 2019, Table - 4.1) for the similar (though not equal) periods 1993-2015 and 2006-2015, respectively.
+As one - exception, our GRACE-based OMC estimate $(2.62 \pm 0.26 \text{ mm yr}^{-1} \text{ for P2}, 2.83 \pm 0.29 \text{ mm yr}^{-1} \text{ for Jan})$ - 1156 2005 Aug 2016) exceeds the one of the IPCC SROCC (2.23 ± 0.16), which is based on an ensemble - mean from WCRP (2018) and has a considerably smaller uncertainty estimate than ours.
+The difference - is associated to updates of standards on the treatment of degree-one and $C{20}$ since the time of WCRP - (2018) (see our discussion at the end of Sect.
+3.3) and to our use of the Caron et al. (2018) GIA correction - 1160 (cf. Table 1).
+A second disagreement with IPCC SROCC concerns the LWS contribution.
+SROCC